rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-25-504577b6a92dc68b-reminder-adherence-with-the-glide-path-provided-by-sebi-for-safer-participation-.md

 source: nse
 stocks: []
 tags:
-- algorithmic-trading
-- retail-investors
-- sebi-framework
+- algo-trading
 - compliance
-- stock-brokers
-- api-trading
+- glide-path
 - implementation-timeline
+- regulatory-framework
+- retail-investor
-- glide-path
+- stock-broker
 title: Reminder - Adherence with the glide path provided by SEBI for safer participation of retail investors in Algorithmic Trading
 ---